21 Ways to Use Tea Tree Oil on Your Homestead

 - Add 25 drops to your homemade deodorant

-- Put 1 tsp into your laundry detergent to keep your washing machine smelling fresh
+- Put 1 tsp into your bottle of laundry detergent to keep your washing machine smelling fresh

-- Apply a drop of tea tree oil to your gum when you have a tooth ache.
+- Apply a drop of diluted tea tree to your gum when you have a toothache.
 It will alleviate the pain and infection.
 Rinse and do not swallow.

 - Add it to homemade disinfectant wipes

-- Add 3 drops of tea tree oil and 1/2 tsp of salt to a glass of warm water for a sore throat gargle
+- Add 1 drop of tea tree and 1/2 tsp of salt to a glass of warm water for a sore throat gargle

-- Make a teet dip with 1/2 tsp salt and 10 drops of tea tree oil in a cup of warm water to prevent mastitis in dairy animals.
+- Make a teet dip with 1/2 tsp salt and 10 drops of tea tree in a 5% dilution, in a cup of warm water to prevent mastitis in dairy animals.

-- Treat acne with 1 drop of tea tree oil in one tsp. of hot water, and dab on zits to speed healing.
+- Treat acne with 1 drop of tea tree essential oil in one teaspoon of aloe vera gel, and dab on zits to speed healing.

-- Relieve the itch of mosquito bites by dabbing swelling with 1 drop of tea tree oil on a cotton ball
+- Relieve the itch of mosquito bites by dabbing the swelling with 1 drop of 5% dilution tea tree essential oil on a cotton ball

-- Relieve ear mites in dogs by putting 5 drops of tea tree oil in 1 tsp of warmed olive oil.
+- Relieve ear mites in dogs by putting 3 drops of tea tree essential oil in 1 tsp of warmed olive oil.
 Saturate a soft cloth and wipe the inside of the ear.

-- Get rid of warts by applying 1 drop of tea tree oil to the wart.
+- Get rid of warts by applying 1 drop of 50% dilution tea tree essential oil to the wart.
 Bandage and keep dry for 2 hours.
 Repeat morning and evening until the wart is gone.

-- Make antibacterial soap by adding 2 tbsp of tea tree oil to a 3 lb. batch of cold processed soap, before pouring the soap into molds.
+- Make antibacterial soap by adding 2 tablespoons of tea tree oil to a 3 pound batch of cold processed soap, before pouring the soap into molds.
 Allow soap to fully cure before using it.

-- Apply 1 drop of tea tree oil to the gauze portion of a bandage to keep the wound free of infection.
+- Apply 1 drop of 5% dilution tea tree to the gauze portion of a bandage to keep the wound free of infection.
 Change the bandage daily.

-- Add 25 drops of tea tree essential oil plus 1/2 teaspoon of Dr. Bonner’s Liquid Castile soap to a sink of hot water to soak hair brushes and combs to clean and disinfect them.
+- Add 25 drops of tea tree essential oil plus 1/2 teaspoon of Dr. Bonner’s Liquid Castile soap to a sink of hot, soapy water to soak hairbrushes and combs to clean and disinfect them.

-- Rinse hair in cider vinegar plus 25 drops of tea tree oil to prevent dandruff.
+- Rinse hair in cider vinegar plus 5 drops of tea tree to prevent dandruff.

-- Prevent ticks from climbing on you, by spraying your shoes and pant legs or the legs of your livestock with 1 cup of Witchhazel plus 2 tsp of tea tree oil.
+- Prevent ticks from climbing on you, by spraying your shoes and pant legs or the legs of your livestock with 1 cup of Witchhazel plus 2 tsp of tea tree.

-- Clean taps, light plates, switches, door knobs, and handles with 1 cup of vinegar plus 1 tsp. of tea tree oil, to prevent reinfection when a family member has a cold or virus.
+- Clean taps, light plates, switches, doorknobs, and handles with 1 cup of vinegar plus 1 tsp. of tea tree essential oil, to prevent reinfection when a family member has a cold or virus.

-- Deodorize shoes by powdering them with 1/4 cup of baking soda mixed with 1/2 tsp of tea tree oil.
-Put mixture in a shaker bottle and powder your shoes as needed.
-This will also help prevent athletes foot fungus and nail fungus.
+- Deodorize shoes by powdering them with 1/4 cup of baking soda mixed with 1/2 tsp of tea tree.
+Put the mixture in a shaker bottle and powder your shoes as needed.
+This will also help prevent athletes’ foot fungus and nail fungus.